Yuri05/Test20/V11/README.md

 <img src="https://user-images.githubusercontent.com/25061876/162787879-a4ef5caa-fb0e-495c-b85c-53b04a054314.png">
 </p>

-### New preclinical species (beta version)
+### [Experimental!]
+New preclinical species (beta version)
 Two new preclinical species were added: **Cat** and **Cattle**.
-The validation of the new species is not fully finalized yet, so both species are provided as a beta version.
+The validation of the new species is not fully finalized yet, so both species are provided as an _experimental_ version.
 _Cattle_ models can be used with IV applications only.

 ## Fixed issues and Improvements